jpjoyal/jsperanto/README.markdown

 Custom suffixes
 ==================

-At init time specify a method which will calculate the suffic to use if count is present. the argument passed to this method is the count and can be a string or number.
+At init time you can specify a method which will calculate the suffic to use if count is present. the argument passed to this method is the count and can be a string or number.
 Anything other than a string returned will be disregarded.

    $.jsperanto.init(someMethod, {